ICS-in-CSS

 Each of the nine languages has a book with equivalent messages assigned to the same code.

-For example, V was assigned "I require assistance" as coded meaning.
+For example, V was assigned "I require assistance" as a coded meaning.

 Spelling these will get you nowhere